 Even if you never plan to fly with American Airlines, the Dallas-based carrier's AAdvantage mileage program is incredibly valuable.
 Their amazing array of partner airlines makes AA miles among the best to fuel your future travels, allowing you to book flights with Qatar Airways, Japan Airlines, and many more.
-That's what makes this opportunity so special … and it won't be around for long.

 How to Earn American Airlines Miles Fast

 These days, the easiest way to earn miles isn't by flying.
-It's through credit cards—especially when credit cards offer big sign-up bonuses.
+It's through credit cards — especially when credit cards offer big sign-up bonuses.

 Let's be clear: Credit cards are serious business.
-You should never open one credit card, let alone two or more, and spend money you don't have just for the sake of earning miles.
+You should never open a single credit card, let alone two or more, and spend money you don't have just for the sake of earning miles.
 If you can't pay off every charge in full, it's not worth it.
 But if you're financially responsible, this is a great opportunity.

 Citi® / AAdvantage® Platinum Select® World Elite Mastercard®